learning-zone/angular-basics/README.md

 ```
 Binds a host element property (here, the CSS class valid) to a directive/component property (isValid).

+#### Q. Why would you use renderer2 methods instead of using native element methods?
+The Renderer2 class is an abstraction provided by Angular in the form of a service that allows to manipulate elements of your app without having to touch the DOM directly.
+This is the recommended approach because it then makes it easier to develop apps that can be rendered in environments that don’t have DOM access, like on the server, in a web worker or on native mobile.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>